“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 Or that one serendipitous afternoon while living in Edinburgh years later.

-When I wandered down the Royal Mile & happened upon Prince (now King) Charles unveiling a commemorative plaque.
+When I wandered down the Royal Mile and happened upon Prince (now King) Charles unveiling a commemorative plaque.
 And I joined the small crowd to watch.

 These are some of my cherished ‘royal’ memories.